 Competitive Business Conflict Escalation

-Competition is clearly a healthy means to increase sales for any business.
-It is essential because it provides a stimulus for a company or organization to prosper and grow.
+Healthy Competition Has Its Place Competition is clearly a healthy means to increase sales for any business.
+It's essential because competition provides a stimulus for a company or organization to prosper and grow.
 However, does this mean that a company should compete at all costs?
-The answer is of course 'No'!
+The answer, of course, is "no"!
 There comes a point when excessive competition may cause serious harm when the losses exceed the gains.
 Sounds like simple common sense, doesn't it?
-Yet, there are many examples of escalated negotiation competition
+Yet, there are

 Multi Party Negotiation